-Benzo Addiction Treatment at BHOPB
+Benzo Treatment at BHOPB

 Benzodiazepines, or benzos for short, are a type of medication known as tranquilizers that work on slowing down the central nervous system.
 They are prescribed by doctors to help with anxiety, insomnia, muscle relaxation, alcohol withdrawal, and seizures.
 Common benzodiazepines include Valium, Xanax, and Klonopin.
 These medications are highly addictive when misused, an unfortunate circumstance that many have experienced.
-Fortunately, Behavioral Health of The Palm Beaches offers benzo addiction treatment that can help.
+Fortunately, Behavioral Health of the Palm Beaches offers benzodiazepine addiction treatment that can help.

-While benzodiazepines have their medical purposes, these drugs are often widely misused and abused.
+Even though benzodiazepines have their medical purposes, these drugs are often widely misused and abused.
 The opioid crisis is a major problem in the United States, but over 30% of opioid overdoses also involved a benzodiazepine.1 Some people will start by abusing these medications for their sedative and calming effects, but frequent misuse can escalate into chemical dependency and addiction.
 Over time, benzodiazepines may lead to some long-term risks for a person’s health as well, so it is important to get benzodiazepine addiction treatment at the first sign of a problem.

-Signs Someone Needs Benzo Addiction Treatment
+Signs Someone Needs Benzodiazepine Addiction Treatment

 Because benzos are taken for valid medical reasons, it may be hard to tell when someone is taking them as directed by a doctor or is abusing them and in need of benzodiazepine addiction treatment.